icgc-argo/argo-docs/docs/user-profile-and-api-key.md

 ---
-id: user-profile-and-api-key
+id: user-profile-and-api-token
-title: User Profile & API Key
+title: User Profile & API Token
 ---
 The ARGO User Profile page displays important user information including:
 - which email you have logged into the ARGO platform with